 A Mortgage Payment?

-The requirements range from one lender to another, but in general, you will need the following documents:
+The requirements vary from one lender to another, but in general, you will need the following documents:

 How Can I Get My Credit Report?

-You can check your credit report on the AECB website or download it via the AECB application.
-The price for a credit report with a score stands at AED 140 (USD 38).
+You can check your credit report on the AECB website - https://etihadbureau.ae/ or download it via the AECB application.
+The price for a credit report with a score stands at AED 84 (USD 23) (individual) and AED 157.50 (USD 23) (business).

 Debt-to-Burden Ratio

-Even though all the banks have a slightly different set of rules when it comes to the eligibility criteria while sanctioning, a few things such as the credit score and the debt-to-burden ratio are some common aspects which all banks take into account.
-Ideally, the DBR must be zero, however, in practical cases, must be kept as low as possible.
-This was introduced in the UAE not just to keep banks on the safe side by giving out lesser loans but also to help people not to spend excessive amounts of money and land themselves into debts.
+Even though all the banks have slightly different rules regarding eligibility criteria while sanctioning, a few things such as the credit score and the debt-to-burden ratio are common aspects that all banks take into account.
+Ideally, the DBR should be zero; however, in practical cases, it must be kept as low as possible.
+This was introduced in the UAE not just to keep banks on the safe side by giving out fewer loans but also to help people avoid excessive spending and debt.
 It is worth noting that Al Etihad Credit Bureau is responsible for calculating the score of individuals, using the information it collects from financial and non-financial institutions in the UAE.

 You can easily calculate your DBR by taking the ratio of your outgoings to your monthly income.
-For instance, your monthly salary is AED 20K (USD 5.4K) and there are several liabilities that have to be attended to every month:
+For instance, if your monthly salary is AED 20K (USD 5.4K) and you have several liabilities that must be attended to every month:

-Meaning, the total debts amount to AED 9.8K (USD 2.7K), which you will have to divide the sum of the debt by the amount of your income, which is AED 20K (USD 5.4K).
-And now you know that your ADR amounts to 49% which means you are eligible to obtain a mortgage.
-To improve the DBR, clients are advised to make payments on time, to avoid bounced cheques, to reduce unnecessary debt and to lower any outstanding balances.
+This means the total debts amount to AED 9.8K (USD 2.7K), which you will need to divide by the amount of your income, which is AED 20K (USD 5.4K).
+This calculation shows that your DBR amounts to 49%, which means you are eligible to obtain a mortgage.
+To improve the DBR, clients are advised to make payments on time, avoid bounced cheques, reduce unnecessary debt, and lower outstanding balances.

 Equated Monthly Instalments

-Equated Monthly Instalments is a fixed payment amount made by a borrower to a lender on a specified date each month.
-The instalments are applied to both the interest and principal each month so that over a specified number of years, the mortgage is paid off entirely.
-Factors that influence EML include the amount of the loan taken, the interest rate applied on the loan, the type of rate, and the loan tenure.
-The concept of EMI allows a borrower to actually know well ahead of taking the mortgage, the amount he/she has to repay in monthly instalments and the interest and principal components.
+An Equated Monthly Installment (EMI) is a fixed payment amount made by a borrower to a lender on a specified date each month.
+The installments are applied to both the interest and principal each month so that over a specified number of years, the mortgage is paid off entirely.
+Factors that influence EMI include the amount of the loan taken, the interest rate applied on the loan, the type of rate, and the loan tenure.
+The concept of EMI allows a borrower to know in advance the amount they have to repay in monthly installments and the interest and principal components.

 Early Repayment Charge